-3. Defining outcomes in terms of sustainable economic, social and environmental benefits.
+3. Defining outcomes in terms of sustainable economic, social, and environmental benefits.

-The Constabulary has established a clear Purpose, Objective, and set of values.
-The Purpose is: to keep people safe and feeling safe and when needed, we can be trusted to consistently deliver competent and compassionate service 24/7.
+The Constabulary has established a clear vision: Preventing and fighting crime.
+Keeping our communities and people safe.

 The Constabulary has a commitment to its core policing services; Contact and Response, Local Policing and Serious Crime and Investigation and is underpinned by the expectation that officers and staff adhere to a set of values that are outlined in the Code of Ethics.

 Value for money is a strategic priority for the Constabulary and the financial context in which the Constabulary operates makes achieving value for money and delivering the necessary savings a critical objective for the force.

-HMICFRS have consistently found, in their Valuing the Police (VtP) Inspection programme and the PEEL inspections, that the Constabulary is well prepared to deal with financial challenges.
+HMICFRS have consistently found, in their PEEL inspections, that the Constabulary is well prepared to deal with financial challenges.
+The PEEL Inspection for 2022 rated Lancashire as 'good' for strategic planning, organisational management and value for money.